ni/monodrive-documentation/docs/monoDrive_home/Collision.md

 # Collision

-Provides information about a collision for the ego vehicle.
+Provides collision information between the ego vehicle and objects specified by the `desired_tags`.

 ## Configuration